predict-idlab/pyRDF2Vec/docs/glossary.rst

    representations of the nodes in a Knowledge Graph by extending successful language modeling techniques.

+sampling
+   Gets a collection of biased walks after each iteration, according to metric.

 sampling strategy
    Select relevant neighbor entities.